Give Me the Night (song)

-The song was a commercial success, and was Benson's first single to hit number one on the US Billboard Soul Singles chart.
+The song was a commercial success, and was Benson's first single to hit number one on the US Billboard Soul Singles chart, where it spent three weeks.
 It also peaked at number four on the US Billboard Hot 100 chart, making it his most successful pop entry.
 It also peaked at number two on the Billboard Hot Disco Singles chart and at number seven in the UK Singles Chart, where it ties with "In Your Eyes" as his highest charting single.